skip to main content

 Smart data: a significant opportunity

-In this World of Smart Data blog, Layla Robinson, Chief Partnership and Strategy Officer at Research Data Scotland, reflects on public and private collaboration.
+In this World of Smart Data blog, Layla Robinson from Research Data Scotland, reflects on public and private collaboration.

 At Research Data Scotland, we believe that enabling better access to data about people, places and businesses can advance the health and wellbeing of citizens.